crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that caused an ``Relation unknown`` error while trying to close an empty partitioned table using ``ALTER TABLE ...
 CLOSE``.

+- Updated to Admin UI 1.20.2, which fixes duplicate entries in query history.